I’m going to make a claim and then attempt to persuade you to believe it. I can’t make you believe me, but I hope to do so.

 Cancel Culture: Prohibition of ideas

 I disagree with many policies, events, and products in this world.
 They’re everywhere around me.
-But I have never thought to engage in “cancel culture” behavior.
-This is not because I usually get my way and therefore don’t understand people who aren’t recognized or appreciated.
+But I've never thought to engage in “cancel culture” behavior.
+This isn't because I usually get my way and therefore don’t understand people who aren’t recognized or appreciated.
 The public routinely buys, supports, watches, and votes for people and principles of which I strongly disagree.

 People have been arguing over principles and ideas for thousands of years.
 Sometimes one side wins, and sometimes the other.
 The public must understand that “not getting your way” is a part of life.

 Those who support groups who are disadvantaged are to be commended.
-Those supporters should honorably do their best to persuade governmental leaders to establish laws to protect disadvantaged groups and then urge political leaders to consistently enforce those laws once they are enacted.
+Those supporters should honorably do their best to persuade governmental leaders to establish laws to protect disadvantaged groups and then urge political leaders to consistently enforce those laws once they're enacted.

 The following table summarizes the differences between healthy persuasion and unhealthy coercion, bullying, and cancel culture: